tyangliu/k8s-live-migration-demo/README.md

 # Kubernetes Live Migration Demo
 A demo testing rig for Kubernetes criu-based migration, including:
-* Terraform script to set up a 3 node, 1 master, 1 etcd cluster with all required dependencies
+* Terraform script to set up a 3 node, 1 master, 1 etcd node with all required dependencies
 * Sample containers that exhibit in-memory state
 * Sample Kubernetes spec files to go along with those containers